Get a sublist

 - Result: A new list named

-Example 2: Getting the First Few Tasks from a To-Do List
+Example 2: Getting the First Few Items from a To-Do List

-You have a long list of tasks and you only want to focus on the first three tasks for today.
+You have a long to-do list and only want to show the first three tasks on your dashboard.

 - Inputs: